 Prior to July 2007, the QCB closely tracked the interest rates of the U.S. Federal Reserve Bank as the Qatari riyal is pegged to the U.S. dollar.
 However, the QCB did not deem it necessary to reduce interest rates to the same extent, or as quickly, as the U.S. Federal Reserve Bank on the last several occasions that the latter has reduced its interest rates.
 Since December 2016, the QCB has again begun closely tracking the interest rates of the U.S. Federal Reserve Bank.
-As at the date of this Prospectus, the QCB deposit rate is 1.50 per cent. (up from 0.75 per cent. in early 2016) and its lending rate is 5.0 per cent., (up from 4.50 per cent. in early 2016).
+As at the date of this Prospectus, the QCB deposit rate is 1.0 per cent. and its lending rate is 2.50 per cent.